A Common Mortgage Rate Tale

-It’s Not Too Late to Get That Low Rate
+It’s Not Too Late to Get That Low Mortgage Rate

-The silver lining here is that it’s not too late to get the originally quoted rate.
-Just because mortgage rates are higher today doesn’t mean they won’t be lower tomorrow and the next day.
+It’s not too late to get the originally quoted rate, or even better.
+Just because mortgage rates are higher today doesn’t mean they won’t be lower tomorrow or the next day.

-Ultimately, they can rise and fall just like the stock market and if you happen to time the market you can cash in with a low rate.
+That’s the beauty of mortgage rates.
+Ultimately, they can rise and fall, just like the stock market.
+And if you happen to time the market right you can cash in with a lower rate.

-Lenders are happy to increase them if the economy is looking up, but cautious in lowering them in case they get caught out by another rally.
+Lenders seem happy to increase them if the economy is looking up, but are cautious in lowering them in case they get caught out by another bit of unexpected news.